vieitesss/vieitesss.github.io/_posts/2025-08-13-Neovim-new-config.md

 keymap("n", "grd", "<cmd>lua vim.lsp.buf.definition()<CR>", opts) -- Go to definition
 ```

-This are some basic key mappings.
+These are some basic key mappings.
 We will add more as we go along, but this is a good starting point.
 You can customize the key mappings to your liking.

-### Auto commands
+### Autocommands

 Next, let's create an `autocmds.lua` file in the `lua` directory to hold our auto commands.